 Best Telescope for Beginners: Celestron AstroMaster 114EQ

-Every year, more amateur astronomers get their first view of the Universe through an AstroMaster 114EQ than any other telescope.
-We selected the AstroMaster as an ideal starter scope again this year thanks to its simple design and large primary mirror.
-The AstroMaster 114EQ has enough light gathering ability to view all the best celestial objects.
-Plus, the equatorial mount introduces telescope newbies to the basics of navigating the night sky: aligning the telescope and tracking objects as they move.
-With a complete package (telescope, tripod, mount, and accessories) under $200, we recommend the AstroMaster as a gift for kids or adults who've expressed interest in looking skyward.
+Every year, more amateur astronomers get their first view of the cosmos through a Celestron AstroMaster 114EQ than any other telescope.
+We selected the AstroMaster as an ideal starter scope again this year thanks to its large 4.5" optical tube that provides sharp views of all the best celestial objects.
+The equatorial mount introduces telescope newbies to the basics of navigating the sky while the slow motion controls make it easy to track an object as it drifts across the sky.
+With a complete package (telescope, full-height tripod, mount, and accessories) under $160, we recommend the AstroMaster as the perfect gift for kids or adults who've expressed interest in looking skyward.

-Don’t forget to download Celestron’s free stargazing app, SkyPortal for your iOS or Android device.
+Don’t forget to download Celestron’s free stargazing app, SkyPortal, for your iOS or Android device.
 It’s a real-time, interactive star map with hundreds of audio descriptions for popular celestial objects.
-Combined with your AstroMaster, it’s everything you need for an unforgettable night of observing.
+Simply grab your smartphone and your AstroMaster and you’re ready for an unforgettable night of observing.

 Learn more about the Celestron AstroMaster 114EQ >>

-Best Telescope Value: Zhumell Z Series Dobsonian Series
+Best Intermediate Telescope: Zhumell Z Series Dobsonian Series

-The Z Series is affordable, but that doesn’t mean it’s stripped-down.
-You still get excellent quality optics and lots of bonus accessories.
-An integrated fan helps your optics cool down quickly, a right angle finderscope provides a more comfortable viewing angle when locating your next target, and two fully multi-coated eyepieces provide low and high power views.
+Despite an opening price point of just $399, the Z Series Dobs are anything but stripped-down.
+In addition to the telescope’s precision optics and sturdy construction, you get lots of bonus accessories.
+An integrated fan helps your optics cool down quickly, a right angle finderscope provides a more comfortable viewing position for locating your next target, and two fully multi-coated eyepieces provide low and high power views.
 It even comes with a laser collimator!
 This handy tool helps you keep your optics in perfect alignment with just a few simple adjustments.
-Your Z Series Dobsonian will prove its value the first night you take it out—and for years to come.
+Your Z Series Dobsonian will show you a new perspective on the Universe the first night you take it out—and for years to come.

 Learn more about the Zhumell Z Series Dobsonians >>